PacketAnglers/atd-avd-l2ls-campus/README.md

 ansible_network_os: arista.eos.eos
 ```

-_Now the tricky part...._  The current `arista` username password on the switches is an encrypted type 5 password.
+_Now the tricky part lines 49 & 50...._  The current `arista` username password on the switches is an encrypted type 5 password.
 We need to convert this password to a sha512 version.
-This can be accomplished by logging on to one of your switches and running the following command.  _**Update `XXXXXXXX` with your Lab's unique password.**_
+This can be accomplished by logging on to one of your switches and running the following commands.  _**Make sure to update `XXXXXXXX` with your Lab's unique password.**_

 ``` bash
 config
 username arista privilege 15 role network-admin secret XXXXXXXX
 ```

-Now we can display the sha512 password and ssh key for username `arista` by typing the following command.
+Now we can display and copy/paste the sha512 password and ssh key for username `arista` by typing the following command.

 ``` bash
 show run section username | grep arista